ThunderBoltCODMYT/My-JSON-for-Roblox-Rivals/README.md

 ```

-Limits the Maximum Concurrent Local Light Updates per frame to 1, reducing the computational load on the lighting subsystem.
-Sets the Minimum Concurrent Local Light Updates per frame to 1, ensuring a consistent (though minimal) update frequency.
+Limits the Maximum Concurrent Local Light Updates per frame to 1 (FIntRenderLocalLightUpdatesMax), and sets the Minimum Concurrent Local Light Updates to 1 (FIntRenderLocalLightUpdatesMin), ensuring a minimal and consistent update frequency to reduce computational load.

 ```json
 {